Financial Planning

 • How long did you hold the property?

-If the home was a primary residence, the result is less complicated since many people may enjoy a sizeable exemption on their gain – up to $250,000 for single filers and $500,000 for married couples filing jointly.
-However, if you earned more than the permitted exemption, you may want to talk to your tax advisor or financial planner.
-You can discuss with them whether you’re able to adjust your cost basis – the price you bought the home for – to account for any improvements made to the home, or if you qualify for the exemption at all.
+If the home was a primary residence, the result is less complicated since many people may enjoy a sizable exemption on their gain – up to $250,000 for single filers and $500,000 for married couples filing jointly.
+This is known as the capital gains tax exclusion for primary residences.
+However, if you earned more than the permitted exemption, you may want to talk to your tax advisor.
+You can discuss with them whether you’re able to adjust your cost basis – the price you bought the home for – to account for any capital improvements made to the home, or if you qualify for the exemption at all.

 Historically, the sale of a primary residence wouldn’t trigger an unexpected tax bill for most people.
-However, with the continued surge in real estate prices, and with more retirees downsizing out of homes that have seen steady appreciation for years, there are more situations where this capital gains tax might crop up.
+However, with the continued surge in real estate prices, and with more retirees downsizing out of homes that have seen steady appreciation for years, there are more situations where this real estate capital gains tax might crop up.
+Understanding your taxable gain is crucial to avoid surprises.

-If you’ve held the property for exactly one year or less, short-term capital gains rates would typically apply.
+If you’ve held the property for exactly one year or less, short-term capital gains tax rates would typically apply.
 These are generally the same as ordinary income tax rates, which are higher than long-term capital gains rates.
 Take note: You usually won’t qualify for the primary residence exemption if you’ve lived in the home for less than two of the previous five years, or if you’ve used this exemption for another home sale within the previous two years.
+This could significantly increase your tax liability.

-In many states, if you’re subject to federal capital gains on the sale, there may be a chance you’ll also be subject to state capital gains tax.
-Make sure to check what the state tax rules are where you live.
+In many states, if you’re subject to federal capital gains on the sale, there may be a chance you’ll also be subject to state capital gains tax and property tax considerations.
+Make sure to check what the state tax rules are where you live, as tax laws can vary significantly and impact your overall tax rate.

 Q: Does the length of time you owned the home impact your tax bill for the sale?